-Loved my little campsite, soft grass, no condensation, rosy sunrise, two cups of coffee.
+Loved my little campsite, with soft grass, no condensation, rosy sunrise, and two cups of coffee.

 Life is good.

-After yesterday in the beech forest the track is out in the tussockland, I’m guessing that this might be something I see more of in the more immediate future.
-Coming out of the forest, the wind was a full on gale, me marching directly into said wind, the waist high tussock waving vigorously, if not wildly in the breeze, a zany experience, almost inducing motion sickness, no fixed points of reference.
+After yesterday in the beech forest the track is out in the tussockland, I’m guessing that this might be something I see more of in the immediate future.
+Coming out of the forest, the wind was a full-on gale, me marching directly into the said wind, the waist-high tussock waving vigorously, if not wildly in the breeze, a zany experience, almost inducing motion sickness, no fixed points of reference.

 You pop out to the hut, the typical NZFS six bunker, somewhat wet and what do you know, I’m on my lonesome.